chief-of-state/chief-of-state/readme.md

 Chief-of-State (CoS) is an Open Source clustered persistence tool for building event sourced applications.
 CoS supports CQRS and event-sourcing through simple, language-agnostic interfaces via gRPC, and it allows developers to describe their schema with Protobuf.
-Under the hood, CoS leverages [Akka](https://akka.io/) to scale out and guarantee performant, reliable persistence.
+Under the hood, CoS leverages [Apache Pekko](https://pekko.apache.org/) to scale out and guarantee performant, reliable persistence.

 Chief-of-State was built with the following principles: